ToHellWithGeorgia/triangle-mesh-editor/README.md

 The User Guide on the wiki describes a large number of features that are in principle available in MeshEdit mode.
 You do not have to implement all of these features to receive full credit on the assignment!
 However, you do have to successfully implement a subset of the features.
 Implementing additional features beyond the required subset will earn you extra credit points.

-The particular requirements, functions that you have to implement, and the percentage of the grade they correspond to, are:
+The particular requirements and functions that you have to implement, are:

 ### 1. EdgeSplit and EdgeFlip